SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.RedisCache/Import-AzureRmRedisCache.md

 ```

 ### -PassThru
-By default Import-AzureRmRedisCache imports data in cache and does not return any value.
+By default Import-AzureRmRedisCache imports data into the cache and does not return any value.
 If the PassThru parameter is provided then Import-AzureRmRedisCache returns a boolean value indicating the success of the operation.

 ```yaml